8base/Documentation/docs/backend/8base-console-authentication.md

 An authentication profile's corresponding client-side information is generated once created.
 Client-side information allows for connecting client applications to the 8base back-end and any corresponding authentication settings.

-`Client ID` and `Domain` are not sensitive strings and are added to one or more client apps.
+`Client ID` and `Domain` are **not** sensitive strings and are added to one or more client apps.

 `Login URL` is the auto-generated URL template leading to the Hosted Login Page.
 You should fill this with one of the `Allowed Callbacks URLs`.

 #### Configure Callback URLs

 A callback URL is an endpoint that is invoked after a user authenticates.
-Users are not able to log into an application and receive an error if this field is left empty.
+Users are not able to log into an application and will receive an error if this field is left empty.
 By default, the callback URL `http://localhost:3000/auth/callback` is set.
 Keep it, or replace it with an existing URL from your application.

 #### Configure Logout URLs

 The logout URL is where a user is sent after logging out.
-Specify them in the Allowed Logout URLs field.
+Specify it in the Allowed Logout URLs field.
 The default logout URL is `http://localhost:3000/logout` and attempting to log out when no logout URL was provided displays an error.

 ### Your Own Auth0 Account